linuxswords/ChessClock/Readme.md

 A chess clock that works by tilting your phone.
-Put your phone onto something that can be tilted and instead of pressing a button on your chess clock, tilt the phone towards you.
+Put your phone onto something that can be tilted and instead of pressing a button on your chess clock.